PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/35/answer_error_test_2.md

     return self._engine_type(period, len(self))
 ```

-With the fix, the `_engine` function will catch any `AttributeError` that might occur and return `None` as a result.
-This ensures that the test will pass without affecting other successful tests.
+With this fix, the `_engine` function will return an empty object when `_engine_type` returns `None`.
+This ensures that the test case will pass without affecting other successful tests.